NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Tax Collector.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in the Intimidation skill and the Lore skill for the settlement that employed you.
-You gain the [[Feats/Quick Coercion|Quick Coercion]] skill feat.
+You gain the [[Quick Coercion|Quick Coercion]] skill feat.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*